About David HarberPrevious Next

 Prestigious projects that can be seen by the public include sculptures in the Universities of Oxford and Cambridge, the Liberty Center mixed use development in Cincinnati, the Al-Rawdha Palace in Bahrain and the Hotel du Cap-Eden-Roc in France.

-A highlight of David’s career was having three of his pieces unveiled by Her Majesty The Queen, and one by HRH Prince Charles.
+A highlight of David’s career has been having three of his pieces unveiled by Her Majesty Queen Elizabeth, and one by King Charles III.